david-kocharyan/ox_task/README.md

 # Code Guardian

-A CLI that wraps [Trivy](https://github.com/aquasecurity/trivy) to scan one or more Git repositories, print a concise stdout summary, and write per-repository result files with vulnerability details and a Graphviz dependency graph (CRITICAL packages highlighted).
+A CLI that wraps [Trivy](https://github.com/aquasecurity/trivy) to scan one or more Git repositories, print a concise stdout summary, and write per-repository result files with vulnerability details and a Graphviz dependency graph.

-Built for the OX Security home assignment — focused on clear engineering trade-offs rather than feature sprawl.

 ## Quick start (Docker — recommended)